-In this paper, we have analyzed the optimal structure of an organization when information can be manipulated, not only by the agents who possess private information, but also by the principal who aggregates the information.
-Under centralization, a tension between the principal's and the agent's incentives arises, which may lead to pooling in the optimal contract-under centralization, an organization prone to aggregate information manipulation cannot use all the available information of its subunits effectively.
-Under delegation, although the principal must provide more rent to the agent to whom is delegated the information aggregation, the optimal contract is separating-under delegation, an organization can use the information of its subunits more effectively.
-The trade-off between information rent and the effective use of information determines the optimal structure of the organization.
+In this paper, we have analyzed the optimal organizational structure when information can be manipulated, not only by the agents who possess private information, but also by the principal who aggregates the information.
+Under centralization, a tension between the principal's and the agents' incentives arises, which may lead to pooling in the optimal contract an organization prone to the top management's aggregate information manipulation cannot use all the available information of its subunits effectively.
+Under delegation, although the principal must provide more rent to the agent to whom processing the aggregate information is delegated, a separating outcome is restored in the optimal contract-under delegation, an organization can use the information of its subunits more effectively.
+This trade-off determines the optimal structure of the organization.
 Its outcome depends on the extent to which the agents' private information leads to distortions, and therefore the likelihood that agents are efficient-centralization is optimal when such likelihood is low, whereas delegation is optimal when it is high.
+We have also shown that, if the principal has an option, she will choose to impose limits on communication among the agents when communication leads to collusion.